Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - Assisted with market research and data analysis for clients of various kinds

-- Developed strong skills for Excel and PowerPoint
+- Have developed strong skills in Excel and PowerPoint

 - Volunteer, DEF Nonprofit, 2018-2020